 How to Grade for High School

-Of course it's relatively easy to grade subjective subjects like math and science where where the answers are either right or wrong.
-You can use a simple grading scale where the percentage of right answers translates to a letter grade.
+Math and science are straightforward to grade since answers are typically right or wrong.
+Use a grading scale where the percentage of correct answers corresponds to a letter grade:

 - 90-100% = A